euler-xyz/evk-periphery/docs/swaps.md

 This simple contract only provides 2 functions to verify results of the swaps and swaps-and-repays.

-`verifySkimMin` - Checks the amount of assets available to skim on a vault and reverts if it is less than required minimum.
-The available assets are considered the result of the swap.
-The user must make sure to put all the tokens bought with the swapper in the vault, either by performing swaps directly into the vault, or by calling `sweep` on the swapper before calling the verification function.
+`verifySkimMin` - Checks the amount of assets available to skim on a vault and reverts if it is less than the required minimum.
+The assets available are considered the result of the swap.
+The user must make sure to put all the tokens bought with the swapper in the vault, either by performing swaps directly into the vault, or by calling `sweep` on the swapper before calling the verification function (see F2. in common flows below).

-`verifyDebtMax` - Checks that the debt of an account is no larger than given max amount.
+`verifyDebtMax` - Checks that the debt of an account is not larger than given max amount.
 Swapper contract will automatically repay the debt when executing swap-and-repay mode, so no additional steps are required before or after verification.

 ## Common flows in EVK

 F1.
 Swap exact amount of deposits from one EVault (A) to another (B)
 - fetch a swap payload from either 1Inch api or Uniswap Auto Router, setting B as the receiver
 - create EVC batch call with the following items:
-  - `A.withdraw` to the swapper contract the requested input token amount
+  - `A.withdraw` the required input token amount to the swapper contract
   - `Swapper.swap` - `exact input` on the selected handler
-  - `SwapVerifier.verifySkimMin` Check a minimum required amount was bought for the input (apply slippage settings)
+  - `SwapVerifier.verifySkimMin` Check a minimum required amount was bought for the input, according to slippage settings
-  - `A.skim` the result for the user on B, passing max uint256 amount to skim all available balance
+  - `B.skim` claim the swap results for the user.
+Pass max uint256 amount to skim all available balance

 F2.
 Swap deposits from one EVault (A) to exact amount of another (B)
 - find an exact input payload on 1Inch or Uniswap Auto Router such that most of the required output amount is bought.
-E.g. binary search input amount that yields 98% of the required output amount.
-The receiver must be the swapper contract.
+E.g., binary search input amount that yields 98% of the required output amount.
+The receiver encoded in the payload must be the swapper contract.
 - create EVC batch with the following items:
   - `A.withdraw` to the swapper contract.
-The amount must cover all of the estimated swap costs with extra to account for slippage
+The amount must cover all of the estimated swap costs with some extra, to account for slippage
   - `swapper.multicall` with the following items:
     - `Swapper.swap` - `exact input` with the off-chain payload
     - `Swapper.swap` - `exact output` on one of the supportin handlers (Uni V2/V3) with the user specified `amountOut`.
 The receiver can be either the swapper contract or B vault.
-    - `Swapper.sweep` for the output token, into the B vault
+    - `Swapper.sweep` the output token, into the B vault
   - `SwapVerifier.verifySkimMin` check a minimum required amount was bought.
 Because exact output swaps are not guaranteed to be exact always, a small slippage could be allowed.
-  - `B.skim` claim the output token for the user, pass max uint256 amount to skim all the available balance
+  - `B.skim` claim the swap results for the user.
+Pass max uint256 amount to skim all the available balance

 F3.
 Create leveraged position